Wednesday, June 28, 2017

 Spider-Man 2 (2004) Movie Review

-From that point on, Spider-Man became one of my all time favorite superheroes.
-I was first drawn to this movie when I saw that Doctor Octopus was going to be the villain, because I remembered him as my favorite from the cartoon show I grew up with.
-Plus, way before the first theatrical Spider-Man movie, I remember seeing this amazing advertisement for Universal Studios, which was featured on the old VHS tape of “Babe: Pig in the City”.
-It was a live action add that featured Spider-Man fighting Doctor Octopus on the wing of an airplane, which was really cool, and got me excited for the possibility of seeing them battle in a real theatrical movie.
+Even when Sam Rami's classic 2002 "Spider-Man" movie first came out, I didn't see it in the theater and wasn't immediately drawn to it.
+All that changed in 2004 when my cousins and I saw the theatrical sequel to Sam Rami's hit ...
+"Spider-Man 2".
+From that point on, Spider-Man became one of my all-time favorite superheroes.
+My first draw to this movie was the villain Doctor Octopus, who was my favorite foe from the cartoon show, and he even stared in this awesome little advertisement for Universal Studios, in which he and Spider-Man battled on the wing of an airplane (and featured on the old VHS of “Babe: Pig in the City”).
+It was great and got me excited to see them battle in a real movie.
 Needless to say, both the villain and the action lived up to my expectations, but it was the emotional focus on the characters, and the themes of the film that went above and beyond anything I had expected.

-Actually it’s worse than that, Peter Parker gets shunned for it.
-He can’t hold onto a job, he’s failing classes, and all of his family, friends, co-workers and even his land lord see him as just a plain lazy bum.
-It’s not for a lack of trying, he just can’t be everywhere at once.
+Actually, it’s worse than that, Peter Parker gets shunned for it.
+He can’t hold onto a job, he’s failing classes, and all of his family, friends, co-workers and even his landlord see him as just a plain lazy bum.
+It’s not for a lack of trying ... he just can’t be everywhere at once.
 It’s just a tragic thing that’s happening to our hero, and it’s a very human situation I’ve never really seen before in a superhero film.
 With all the internal stress and conflict building up inside, Spider-Man suddenly starts losing his powers periodically.
 I really like that his failing powers are psychosomatic, as it makes this a story about the person behind the mask.
-With his life getting more and more complicated, Peter Parker throws away his costume and refuses to be Spider-Man any more.
-As a result Peters life finally starts shaping up again, but now it’s the city that’s suffering for it.
+With his life getting more and more complicated, Peter Parker throws away his costume and refuses to be Spider-Man anymore.
+As a result, Peters life finally starts shaping up again, but now it’s the city that’s suffering for it.
 I feel that the classic line of “With Great Power Comes Great Responsibility” is showcased better here than in any other incarnation of Spider-Man, as we do see his struggle between his life, and the safety of his city.
 Eventually the movie gives us a side plot involving a super villain with a dooms day machine, which fits just fine in a comic book adaption of this sort, but the focus is still on the human condition of our hero.

-The first Spider-Man movie was all about building the superpowers, but the sequel is all about the struggle of a regular, every day guy with those powers.
-The arching theme of “Spider-Man 2” is sacrifice, it’s about giving up what matters to us in-order to accomplish something meaningful to the world at large.
-There’s a beautiful scene in which Aunt May gives this heartfelt speech on what characterizes regular everyday people as hero’s, and it really gets to me every time I hear it.
+The first Spider-Man movie was all about building the superpowers, but the sequel is all about the struggle of a regular, everyday guy with those powers.
+The arching theme of “Spider-Man 2” is sacrifice ... it’s about giving up what matters to us in-order to accomplish something meaningful to the world at large.

+There’s a beautiful scene in which Aunt May gives this heartfelt speech on what characterizes regular everyday people as heroes, and it really gets to me every time I hear it.
 While the themes and morals of the movie are all very inspiring, and the film also boasts a great deal of drama that makes me feel for the characters.

-There’s a really powerful moment in which Peter has this inner dream sequence of him talking with his late Uncle, and stating that he’s never going to be Spider-Man again.
+There’s a touching moment in which Peter has this inner dream sequence of him talking with his late Uncle and stating that he’s never going to be Spider-Man again.
 Moments like this get me more invested than any amount of flashy spectacle can achieve.
 We also have Peter Parker finally confessing to his aunt that he’s responsible for the death of his Uncle Ben from the last film, which was like an Oscar worthy moment that didn’t rely on obviously sad music, and just stuck with the solid performances from our two actors.
-I should also note that “Spider-Man 2” gives us our first taste of "on the nose" Jesus symbolism in a comic book movie.
-I’m whiling to let it slide here, but I hate how that’s become such an obvious cliché, especially in all those "Superman" movies.
-Also holding over from the first film is the death of the wicked Green Goblin, who was revealed to be the father of Peters best friend Harry Osborn.
+Also carrying over from the first film is the death of the wicked Green Goblin, who was revealed to be the father of Peters best friend Harry Osborn.
 Now Peter has to deal with the guilt of taking his father away from his best friend.
-Harry himself is desperate to take his vengeance on Spider-Man.
-The conflicts between Harry and Peter work very well, but they never overstay their welcome either.
+Harry himself is desperate to take his vengeance on Spider-Man, which lays the foundation for more intriguing character conflict.

-“Spider-Man 2” also features two of my all time favorite action scenes ever!
-The first is the battle at the bank, which escalates into an awesome dual on the side of a building.
-Seeing two super-powered characters fighting on the side of a building is something I’ve only dreamed of, and seeing it come to life here was riveting.
-The layout, the energy, and a well placed Stan Lee cameo would have been enough to call this my all time favorite Spider-Man fight, if it weren't for what's coming up next.
-Obviously the greatest action scene of all is the deeply thrilling battle on the train.
+Both the action and special effects are used sparingly, but when they're on screen, it’s some of the best action the superhero genre had to offer for its time and still looks great today.
+Spider-Man and Doctor Octopus's first clash at the bank and escalating to the side of a building still looks awesome and gets me thrilled.
+However, the films greatest action scene of all is the deeply thrilling battle on the train.
 After all these years, this fight still gets me pumped, and I just love how creative this whole sequence gets.
 We have Spider-Man getting dragged on the road, balancing himself while hanging onto the side, and ducking oncoming trains and bridges.
-It’s just one big feast for the eyes, and definitely one of the all time greatest battle scenes from any superhero movie.
+It’s just one big feast for the eyes, and definitely one of the all-time greatest battle scenes from any superhero movie.
 I also love when his mask gets damaged, and he just pulls it off regardless of his identity.
-The scene ends on a high note as Spider-Man practically sacrifices his body to stop the out of control train.
-Now even though I love this film, I will admit it’s not the most consistently entertaining comic book movie either.
-It’s definitely a slower passed movie, but that’s not a negative as it all goes to developing the characters.
-It’s just that I have to be in the right mind set to appreciate this film.
+The scene ends on a high note as Spider-Man practically sacrifices his body to stop the out-of-control train.

-On that note, let’s talk about the climax, which personally is my favorite finale of the whole series.
+On that note, let’s talk about the climax, which is still my favorite finale of the whole "Spider-Man" series.
 Doctor Octopuses machine goes into meltdown, causing serious damage to the city, and our hero swings in for one final showdown with the villain.
 While the fight itself is riveting, I love that Spider-Man doesn’t defeat the bad guy though physical force.
-Instead he takes off his mask, revealing his identity and has a very deep back and forth talk with his enemy, even relaying the very same morals of sacrifice that his aunt May previously told him.
+Instead, he takes off his mask, revealing his identity and has a very deep back and forth talk with his enemy, even relaying the very same morals of sacrifice that his aunt May previously told him.
 This helps the Doc to regain control of his arms, and in one final move, he sacrifices both his dream and his very life to destroy the machine.
 It’s awesome to see Doctor Octopuses, one of Spider-Mans most lethal foes make a full reformation, and I love how just before he sacrifices his life he exchanges one silent look with our hero.
 With zero dialogue, every “I’m sorry for what I’ve done”, and “Thank you for bringing me back” is captured perfectly in that one look, and it’s just brilliant film-making.

-Much like its predecessor, “Spider-Man 2” has a soundtrack that’s very much a product, with the main selling song being “Ordinary” performed by Train.
+Much like its predecessor, “Spider-Man 2” has a soundtrack that’s very much a product of its time, with the main selling song being “Ordinary” performed by Train.

 Its average, but I do genuinely love the song “Vindicated” performed by Dashboard Confessional.
 Something about this song captures a feeling of tragedy and heroism, which fits right along with the films tone.

-Once again we hear the 60’s Spider-Man theme song, but this time it’s a modern version performed by current talents, which this theme song really needed.
-On a side note, just before the premier of “Spider-Man 3”, this movie had an extended cut released on DVD called “Spider-Man 2.1”.
+As final note, this movie had an extended cut released called “Spider-Man 2.1”.
 For the common viewer, I’d just recommend sticking with the original theatrical cut, but I personally enjoy the “2.1” version a little more.
 The action sequences are longer, and I really like some select conversations added in.
 Peter and Harry have a much deeper conversation regarding how Harry wants Spider-Man dead the same way Peter wanted his Uncle Bens killer dead.
-I also like this one scene in which Mary Jane is hanging out with a best friend, who’s concerned if MJ is marrying a guy for the right reasons.
-While the friend is annoyingly direct, it’s still nice to see that Mary Jane has a social life, and the scene dose add to her arc.
+Mary Jane is also given more scenes to expand her character, which is very welcome.
 I will say that the new comedic and silly moments added in are really bad.
-There’s a shockingly goofy moment with J. K. Simmons playing around in a Spider-Man costume, and the once funny scene with Spider-Man in the elevator is now replaced with an annoying fan boy that just won’t shut up.
-Personally, I just ignore all that silly stuff, and still prefer the “2.1” version for its select moments and extended battle scenes.
+There’s a shockingly goofy moment with J. K. Simmons playing around in a Spider-Man costume, and the once funny scene with Spider-Man in the elevator is now replaced with an annoying fan boy who just won’t shut up.
+Personally, I simply ignore all that silly stuff, and still prefer the “2.1” version for it's select moments and extended battle scenes.

 The End